netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - MPU detection algorithm can be removed/replaced with metadata query
 - Congestion control algorithms
+- Roundtrip time estimator.
+See also from {{Section 5.1 of QUIC-MP}}:
+"If path validation process succeeds, the endpoints set the path's congestion controller and round-trip time estimator according to
+{{Section 9.4 of QUIC-TRANSPORT}}."
 - Path selections algorithms

+- How bad is latency polling?
+  Traceroute can help to reduce polling (ideally, every links is traversed only by one poll packet).
+Traceroute also allows to identify links with high variance or generally hogh latency.

 # Multipath Features {#mpfeatures}